 Basically, the greens powder itself is likely the lesser contributor to the benefits you're seeing.

-Nope.
-There is zero research that suggests any greens powder helps with weight loss.
+No. There is zero research that suggests any greens powder helps with weight loss.
 If you're losing weight taking greens powder, it's because you're in a caloric deficit.
 Maybe your overall eating habits have improved and you're eating less calorically dense foods.
 Or maybe you've swapped a higher calorie sugar and cream-laden coffee drink for Athletic Greens.

 Bottom line: there's nothing magical about greens powder that will help with weight loss.

-Athletic Greens Side Effects
+Athletic Greens Scientific Review

 Digestive Side Effects